FSavoy/visuo-server/README.md

 This is the source code of a simplified version of the server developed for the [VISUO project](http://vintage.winklerbros.net/clouds.html) between the [Nanyang Technological University](http://www.ntu.edu.sg), the [Advanced Digital Sciences Center](http://adsc.illinois.edu/) and the [National Metrology Centre](https://www.a-star.edu.sg/nmc/) (Singapore).
 It collects and stores data from sky imagers, weather stations and radiosondes, and provides a web interface for visualizing and downloading the data behind a login mechanism.
 It is developed in python using the [django web framework](https://www.djangoproject.com/).
 Visualizations are coded in javascript using [d3.js](https://d3js.org/) and the [Google Maps JavaScript Api](https://developers.google.com/maps/documentation/javascript/).

-A sample deployment is provided here (username: `demo`, password: `demodemo`): http://visuo.pythonanywhere.com/
+A sample deployment with two days of data (28th and 29th of October 2015) is provided here (username: `demo`, password: `demodemo`): http://visuo.pythonanywhere.com/

 ![alt text](https://github.com/FSavoy/visuo-server/raw/master/common-static/img/screenshot.png "Interface screenshot")